Emergent-Epidemics/Emergent_Epidemics_Lab_nCoV2019/README.md

-## Code for an nCov2019 RShiny App
+## Code for an RShiny App to Map nCov2019 Line List Data

 ## Acknowledgements
 We want to thank all the individuals and organizations across the world who have been willing and able to report data in as open and timely manner as possible.
 To see individuals involved in the often painstaking data curation process, please see [beoutbreakprepared/nCoV2019](https://github.com/beoutbreakprepared/nCoV2019).